junjie-ren/junjie-ren.github.io/_includes/teaching/teaching.md

 ### Co-lecturer

-Math Camp for PhD students in Economics, Summer 2023, National University of Singapore
+Math camp for PhD students in Economics, Summer 2023, National University of Singapore
 - Topics covered: Calculus, optimization, and difference and differential equations

 ### Teaching Assistant